BlueWizardHat/demo-kotlin-maven/common-libraries/bluewizardhat-logging-aspect/README.md

-Common Libraries - Spring Exception Handlers
+Common Libraries - Logging Aspect
 ==================================================================================================

-Exception handlers.
+An aspect to log when certain methods are called.